Ralph Hooper: Harrier

 In early 1960, work at NASA's Ames Research Center had demonstrated that transition from vertical to conventional flight would be possible.
 On 22 June 1960, the project finally received a contract and finance from the Ministry of Aviation.
 XP831 (now at the Royal Air Force Museum London) first flew (tethered) on 21 October 1960 with a Pegasus 2 engine at Hawker's Dunsfold Aerodrome flown by Bill Bedford.
 Untethered flight first took place on 19 November 1960.
 The first conventional flight took place on 13 March 1961 from RAE Bedford, and it was there on 12 September 1961 that the first full transition from vertical to conventional flight took place, surprisingly with little incident.
 The first crash took place (XP836) on 14 December 1961 with the pilot successfully ejecting.
 Anhedral tailplanes were introduced in 1962.

 In 1964, the prototypes were improved with a more swept wing and a more powerful Pegasus 5 engine, and in November 1964 it was designated as the Hawker Siddeley Kestrel, and was trialled by pilots from the RAF, the German Luftwaffe and the US Air Force at RAF West Raynham until November 1965.
 It was funded by these other two air forces as well.
 Hawker had become Hawker Siddeley in 1963.

 The Kestrel was only meant to be a development aircraft for the later P.1154, but was what became the Harrier.
 The RAF was not pleased about this change of events.
 The Kestrel was developed under Air Staff Requirement 384.
 The resulting aircraft had a Pegasus 6 engine, with a new design of air intakes, and redesigned wings to improve longitudinal stability.
 In December 1966, 60 aircraft were ordered by the Government, and by 1967 had been christened as the Harrier.

 P.1154

 In 1962 he won the NATO NBMR-3 (NATO Basic Military Requirement) International Design Competition for his work on the proposed supersonic version of the Harrier, the Hawker Siddeley P.1154.
 This was cancelled by the new Labour government in February 1965, when the aircraft was in the process of advanced assembly.
-It was originally to be called the Harrier, and would have had Plenum Chamber Burning in the front nozzle to improve thrust in the BS.100 engine.
+It was originally to be called the Harrier, and would have had Plenum Chamber Burning in the front nozzles to increase the thrust of the BS.100 engine.
 Although originally for use by Royal Navy and RAF squadrons, in 1963 it was decided the Royal Navy would use the McDonnell Aircraft Phantom.